Passeriformes / Muscicapidae / Tarsiger

 Description

-Adult males distinguished by more intense blue coloration compared to the red-flanked bluetail.
-Females and juveniles are greyer than their counterparts in similar species.
-The species shows subtle plumage differences that require careful observation to distinguish from related bush-robins.
+Adult males exhibit a more intense blue colour compared to the related red-flanked bluetail.
+Females and juveniles are greyer in appearance.

 Distribution & Habitat